Mets-Phillies postponed by rain after 1-hour delay.

 ”We have some pitching meetings about how we can help him be at his best and how we are managing our bullpen going forward,” Kapler said before the Phillies-Mets game was postponed on Saturday night following a one-hour delay. ”Not much has changed.
 We’re going to use our best pitcher for any given moment of the game.”

-Neris was not scheduled to be available on Saturday because he had pitched in three of the Phillies’ previous four games.
+Neris was not scheduled to be available on Saturday because he had pitched in three of the Phillies’ previous four games, including Friday’s defeat.

 ”If at any point, he is the best guy to get the three outs in the ninth inning, he will have that opportunity to do so,” Kapler said.